4 shot in Denver rampage attacked at tattoo shops

 Later, Denver police chased the vehicle believed to have been involved in the shootings, and an officer exchanged gunfire with McLeod, Clark said.
 McLeod was able to get away, fleeing into Lakewood, after gunfire disabled the officer’s cruiser, he said.

 Just before 6 p.m., the Lakewood Police Department received a report of shots fired at the Lucky 13 tattoo shop.
-Danny Schofield, 38, was killed there, Lakewood police spokesperson John Romero said.
+Danny Scofield, 38, was killed there, Lakewood police spokesperson John Romero said.

 When officers spotted the car suspected of being involved in the shooting at the Belmar shopping area — where shops line sidewalks in a modern version of a downtown — McLeod opened fire and officers shot back, Romero said.
 He ran away and allegedly threatened some people in a restaurant with a gun before going to the Hyatt House hotel, where he spoke briefly with Steck, the clerk, before shooting her, he said.

-About a minute later, the Lakewood police officer saw McLeod and ordered him to drop his weapon.
+About a minute later, a Lakewood police officer saw McLeod and ordered him to drop his weapon.
 She was shot in the abdomen but fired back at him, Romero said.

 The wounded officer, whose name has not been released, underwent surgery Monday night.
 She is expected to make a full recovery.

-Family members identified one of the other victims Tuesday as Alicia Cardenas, 44, the owner of the Sol Tribe tattoo shop, where the first shooting happened.
+On Tuesday, candles, flower bouquets and some containers of fruit rested in the doorway of Cardenas’ tattoo shop as people, including her fiance, Daniel Clelland, stopped by to remember a woman they said cared for so many.

-Alfredo Cardenas told KMGH-TV that his only daughter owned her first tattoo shop when she was 19 and had worked in the Broadway location in Denver for 15 to 20 years.
+Cardenas’ father, Alfredo Cardenas, told KMGH-TV that his only daughter owned her first tattoo shop when she was 19 and had worked in the Broadway location for 15 to 20 years.

 “Very gregarious, very friendly, but she was a very determined person,” he said.
 “She knew where she was going.”

-Note: This story has been corrected to change the spelling of Danny Scofield’s last name.